lee-zhg/ieam101/README.md

     hzn unregister -f
     ```

-1. Deploy the new `web-hello-python` service to your edge node via pattern.
+1. Deploy the new `web-hello-python-<your name>` service to your edge node via pattern via the pipeline.

     ```
     make agent-run
-    watch hzn agreement list
-    ...
-    make test
     ```

+1. Verify service helloworld is running on your edge node.

+    ```
+    hzn agreement list
+    ```

-1. Verify that the new `web-hello-python` service is running on your edge node.
+1. Verify that the new `web-hello-python-<your name>` service is running on your edge node.

     - Test your containerize workload by opening a browser session to http://localhost:8000
     - Test the container via curl comand

-      ```sh
+      ```
       curl -sS http://localhost:8000

       <!DOCTYPE html>